telehash/telehash-js/README.md

 # Seeds

-Telehash apps always need one or more seeds to bootstrap from, the default ones are in [seeds.json](seeds.json).
+Telehash apps always need one or more seeds to bootstrap from, the default development testing ones are in [seeds.json](https://github.com/telehash/thjs/blob/master/seeds.json).
 You can run your own seed via `npm start` or manually via `node seed/seed.js`.

 Take the output JSON, put it in an array and in your own seeds.json file, then load it with `.addSeeds("./seeds.json")`.